0049 941 / 56 76 460

 Positano

-Positano - celebrity at the Amalfi Coast
+- the celebrity on the Amalfi Coast

-Charming town center
+Charming village center

-Positano has two beaches, „Spiaggia Grande“ and „Spiaggia Fornillo“.
-In summer, locals as well as tourists enjoy their days at the gravel beach.
-The fact that Positano used to be a sleepy fishing village comes back to mind when you watch the fishing boats offshore as they form a picturesque foreground for the coastal town emerging beyond.
+The fact that Positano used to be a sleepy fishing village comes back to mind when you watch the fishing boats offshore as they form a picturesque foreground for the coastal town rising up beyond.

 Location